indie-blogs-bg

 Website:

 • Ensure your website has a functioning search engine that can process search queries.
 The search engine must support UTF-8 encoded queries, as specified in the structured data markup.
+A well-optimized internal search system also improves overall SEO by helping users discover deeper pages on your site.

 Apps: